VandlJ/OSSLicensesAPI/README.md

 ### Check Compatibility

-- **POST** `/api/CompatibilityMatrix/CheckCompatibility`:
-  - This endpoint accepts input parameters representing two licenses (`Name1` and `Name2`) and returns the compatibility status between them.

 - **GET** `/api/CompatibilityMatrix/CheckCompatibility`:
-  - This endpoint accepts query parameters representing two license names (`license1` and `license2`) and returns the compatibility status between them.
+  - This endpoint accepts query parameters representing two license names (`license1` and `license2`) and returns the compatibility result as a `CompatibilityResponseModel` JSON object.

 ### Get Unique License Names

 - **GET** `/api/CompatibilityMatrix/GetLicenses`:
-  - This endpoint retrieves a list of unique license names stored in the database.
+  - This endpoint retrieves a list of unique license names stored in the database and returns them as a JSON array of strings.

 ### Swagger UI